South and West of Ireland Fishing Tour

 Newport House is famous as a fishing centre and holds the fishing rights to the internationally renowned Newport River (fly fishing only) with 8 miles of river (both banks) and Lough Beltra West - 3 miles by 1 mile.
 The fishery holds a healthy stock of Spring Salmon, Grilse and still some Seatrout and all of the fish are wild.
 The system is not ranched or stocked, leaving it to nature to restock and catches are consistent with a wild fishery.
 It is one of the few fisheries in Ireland where Spring Salmon can be fished from a boat.
 The spring fishing opens on the 20th of March and continues through June when the Grilse (Summer Salmon) begin to show.
 There is often a run of bigger fish at the end of the season in September.

-Usually a 10/11' salmon fly rod (weight 7/8) is used with floating/sinking/sink tip lines depending on the conditions.
+Usually, a 10/11' salmon fly rod (weight 7/8) is used with floating/sinking/sink tip lines depending on the conditions.
 Flies tied by Peter O'Reilly are available at the House.
-The classical range of flies are used including the Beltra Badger, Silver Doctor, Hairy Mary, Lemon and Grey, various Shrimps among others.
+The classical range of flies is used including the Beltra Badger, Silver Doctor, Hairy Mary, Lemon and Grey, various Shrimps among others.